t1st3/php-json-minify/README.md

 ```

-Then, with Grunt, you can install Composer, PhpDocumentor, PhpUnit and PhpCPD locally.
+Then, with Grunt, you can install Composer.
 Just run once:

 ```
 grunt init
 ```

-Then, you can install PhpDocumentor, PhpUnit and PhpCPD locally.
+Then, you can install `require-dev` dependencies (PhpDocumentor, PhpUnit and PhpCPD) locally.
 Just run once:

 ```
 php composer.phar install -v